You Bet Your Life: Episode status

 Most of the episodes still exist, with 1954–61 episodes syndicated by NBC as The Best Of Groucho.
 Also existing is the unaired pilot episode (TV version), which was produced for CBS on December 5, 1949.
 A handful of audio recordings from the radio show also exist dating as far back as 1947, as do a number of one-hour, uncut audio recordings, which were edited to create the radio version, mostly from spring 1949 and fall 1953.

 Unlike most pre-1973 NBC in-house productions, it was not part of the package of series sold to National Telefilm Associates.
 Producer John Guedel explained why the You Bet Your Life shows were excluded: "They were slow and in black-and-white and old-fashioned.
 When NBC sold its library to NTA and went out of the syndication business, NTA had no interest in Groucho."
 Marx's grandson, Andy Marx, confirmed the story.

-While Groucho Marx was entertaining show business friends at a 1973 party, an employee at an NBC warehouse called and announced that the network was discarding its inventory of You Bet Your Life film prints to make room for newer series.
-The network was willing to give the reels back to Marx for free.
-Although Marx wasn't interested in the physical film prints, those present at the party convinced him to take the prints so they would not be destroyed.
-Once the hundreds of film cans arrived, Marx, dismayed at the sheer volume of the library, contacted Guedel.
-Guedel, anxious to see if there was still a market for the show, sold it on a trial basis to a local station for less than $50 for each night.
-The show became an instant success, prompting Guedel to send the reruns into syndication almost immediately.

 With Guedel having "made a royalty deal with NBC to syndicate" the old shows himself, NBC still held ancillary rights of this version, thus distribution began with NBC Enterprises from 2001 to 2004.
 Since September 2004, NBCUniversal Syndication Studios handles syndication rights to the Marx (non-public domain) and Hackett versions.

 In the United States, public domain and official releases were distributed on home video by the following companies: